Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Book your free inspection Contact us

-Aedes aegypti on the West Coast: How to identify this dangerous mosquito
+Aedes aegypti on the West Coast: identification and risk in 2026

 People have been spending more time than ever at home lately, but that hasn’t hindered mosquito populations.
 Two non-indigenous, disease-carrying species of the invasive Aedes genus were reported in Southern California: Aedes albopictus and Aedes aegypti.
 The California Department of Public Health (CDPH) released a map of confirmed sightings, but these species have now expanded into other states on the West Coast.

 These “exotic” mosquitoes are nothing new to eastern states, but they’ve made their way to western states likely through travel, trade, and climate change.
-Fortunately, mosquitoes can’t spread Coronavirus (COVID-19), but the Aedes genus is responsible for transmitting Zika, West Nile virus, dengue virus fever, chikungunya virus, yellow fever virus, and parasitic canine heartworm.
-For information on symptoms, click here.
+Fortunately, mosquitoes can’t spread Coronavirus (COVID-19), but the Aedes genus is responsible for transmitting Zika, West Nile virus, dengue virus, chikungunya virus, yellow fever virus, and parasitic canine heartworm.

 mosquito